dvalmassei/PMTDaq/README.md

 Offline analysis of the .csv created by `HV_scan.py`.
 Provides plots of 'Amplitude (V)' vs. index, pedestal corrected voltage of first event, histogram of the gain on an event-by-event basis, gain vs. HV in both linear and log, and 'gain_table.csv' ready for integration as a table in ELOG.
 Variables:
-    -filename: name of .csv for analysis.
+- filename: name of .csv for analysis.
 Defalt: 'out.csv'